Treon Harris

 Treon Harris is an American former college football player.
-He began his college football career at the University of Florida as a quarterback, before transferring from the school in 2017 to Tennessee State University (TSU) where he started out as a quarterback before finishing his college career as a wide receiver.
+He began his college career with the Florida Gators as a quarterback, before transferring in 2017 to the Tennessee State Tigers, where he started out as a quarterback before finishing his college career as a wide receiver.

 Early life

 Harris was a three-year starter at quarterback for Booker T. Washington High School in Miami, Florida, and led his high school football team to state championships in 2012 and 2013.
 Coming out of high school, Harris was recruited by former Gators' offensive coordinator, Kurt Roper.
 Harris originally committed to play for the Florida State Seminoles, but flipped to the Gators on national signing day.